elindstr/erics-reactfolio/README.md

-# erics-reactfolio: some of my favorite projects
+# reactfolio: showing off some of my favorite projects

 ## Description